Role: Principal Organist

 WHOM WE SEEK:

-Saint Michael and All Angels Episcopal Church, Dallas, is one of the largest and most musically ambitious parishes in the Anglican tradition in North America.
-We are seeking a world-class Principal Organist to join a vibrant and growing music ministry.
-This senior position offers the opportunity to shape the liturgical and artistic life of a thriving Episcopal parish with a national profile.
+Saint Michael and All Angels Episcopal Church, Dallas, is one of the largest and most musically ambitious parishes in the Episcopal tradition in North America.
+We are seeking an extraordinary Principal Organist to join a vibrant and growing music ministry.
+This position offers the opportunity to shape the liturgical and artistic life of a thriving Episcopal parish with a national profile.
 This is a pivotal moment in the life of the parish.
-Our new campus – including a purpose-built music suite – opens in 2026, marking a generational investment in the future of music and worship at Saint Michael.
+Our new campus – including a purpose-built music suite – opens in late summer 2026, marking a generational investment in the future of music and worship at Saint Michael.
 The successful candidate will help shape this next chapter, including playing a major role in a significant new pipe organ project on the horizon.
-With a supportive clergy, strong lay investment, and a clear vision for the future, Saint Michael invites applications from outstanding musicians ready to make a lasting impact.
+With supportive clergy, strong lay investment, and a clear vision for the future, Saint Michael invites applications from outstanding musicians ready to make a lasting impact.

 EMPLOYMENT REQUIREMENTS:

-• Exceptional skill as a liturgical organist with mastery in hymnody, Anglican chant and plainchant, improvisation, and Anglican choral accompaniment
+- Exceptional skill as a liturgical organist with mastery in leading hymnody, choral accompaniment, Anglican chant, improvisation, and organ voluntaries.

-• Commitment to supporting and training student, volunteer, and professional musicians
+- Commitment to collaborating with and supporting student, volunteer, and professional musicians in various musical capacities.

-• Completion of “Safe Church” training and commitment to providing a safe space for all
+- Completion of “Safe Church” training, careful adherence to the Employee Handbook, and commitment to providing a safe space for all.

 DUTIES AND RESPONSIBILITIES:

-• Serve as lead organist for Sunday and festal liturgies, in rotation with other organists on staff, offering expert leadership in hymn playing, Anglican chant and plainchant, choral accompaniment, improvisation, and organ voluntaries
+- Serve as lead organist for Sunday and festal liturgies, offering expert leadership in hymn playing, choral accompaniment, Anglican chant, improvisation, and organ voluntaries.

-• Provide support for the Chorister program, including regular accompaniment for rehearsals and services as appropriate, and contributing to the musical formation of Choristers through stylistically informed playing, coaching, and modelling of high liturgical standards
+- Provide support for the Chorister program, including regular accompaniment for rehearsals and services as appropriate, and contribute to the musical formation of Choristers through stylistically informed playing, coaching, and modelling of high liturgical standards.

-• Lead collaboration with other organists on staff to ensure musical continuity and mutual support, with shared Sunday and weekday playing responsibilities, including rehearsal coverage, as appropriate
+- Lead collaboration with music department staff to ensure musical continuity and mutual support, with shared Sunday and weekday playing responsibilities, including rehearsal coverage, as appropriate.

-• Attend departmental meetings and actively contribute to the strategic planning, execution, and evaluation of music ministry programming, as well as contribute to hiring, budgeting, and long-range music ministry goals
+- Attend departmental meetings and actively contribute to the strategic planning, execution, and evaluation of music ministry programming.

-• Oversee the strategic care and artistic integrity of all Saint Michael keyboard instruments, coordinating with vendors and reporting needs to the Director of Music.
-Day-to-day tuning and maintenance scheduling may be shared with the Associate Director of Music and Organist
+- Oversee the strategic care and artistic integrity of all Saint Michael keyboard instruments, coordinating with vendors and reporting needs to the Director of Music.

 WE EXPECT OUR PRINICIPAL ORGANIST WILL:

-• Become proficient in the Entrepreneurial Operating System (EOS) used at SMAA
+- Become proficient in the Entrepreneurial Operating System (EOS) used at Saint Michael.

-• Be energetic and have a demonstrated passion for Anglican and Episcopal church music
+- Be energetic and have a demonstrated passion for Episcopal church music.

-• Maintain active engagement with professional associations such as AGO, RCO, or equivalent
+- Maintain active engagement with professional associations such as AGO, AAM, RSCM.

 CORE COMPETENCIES: